opensearch-project/documentation-website/_benchmark/reference/commands/aggregate.md

 ### Response

-OpenSearch Benchmark responds with the following results:
+OpenSearch Benchmark responds with the following:

 ```
    ____                  _____                      __       ____                  __                         __